 Although it is not as dangerous as other z-drugs, sonata is still potently addictive.
 Some have reported abusers sleep-walking, sleep-eating and even driving after experiencing effects.
-It’s somewhat rare for a person to overdose on sonata, yet many do mix it with alcohol and other central nervous system depressants, which can lead to suicidal thoughts and death.
+It’s somewhat rare for a person to overdose on the sonata, yet many do mix it with alcohol and other central nervous system depressants, which can lead to suicidal thoughts and death.

 Treatment for Sonata Addiction

-While sonata isn’t as potent as lunesta and ambien, one can still acquire an addiction to it if abused over an extended length of time.
+While sonata isn’t as potent as Lunesta and Ambien, one can still acquire an addiction to it if abused over an extended length of time.
 Terrible withdrawal symptoms can arise when an individual’s mind and body grow dependent on it.